-Jesus was just about to go to His Father in heaven.. and had just reminded His disciples that after He ascended to the right hand of the Father, He would send His promised Holy Spirit to indwell them forever, and to guide them into all truth.
+Jesus was just about to go to His Father in heaven and had just reminded His disciples that after He ascended to the right hand of the Father, He would send His promised Holy Spirit to indwell them forever, and to guide them into all truth.

-But despite all that Christ had said, the minds of all the apostles and disciples were not focused on spreading the good news of salvation but on the setting up of Christ's coming kingdom and thinking about the privileges that they would each receive.
-Lord, is it at this time You are restoring the kingdom to Israel? was the question that was on all of their lips.
+But despite all that Christ had said, the minds of all the apostles and disciples were not focused on spreading the good news of salvation but on the setting up of Christ's coming kingdom and thinking about the privileges that they would each receive: "Lord, is it at this time You are restoring the kingdom to Israel?" was the question that was on all of their lips.

-They knew that God had promised the earthly seed of Abraham a glorious kingdom on earth.. where Israel would be settled in their own land in peace and safety.
-And they were anticipating Christ's promise: that the apostles were to rule over the twelve tribes of Israel.. and so when they had come together, they kept on asking Him, if He was about to set up His promised millennial kingdom.
+They knew that God had promised the earthly seed of Abraham a glorious kingdom on earth where Israel would be settled in their own land in peace and safety.
+And they were anticipating Christ's promise that the apostles were to rule over the twelve tribes of Israel.
+And so when they had come together, they kept on asking Him if He was about to set up His promised Millennial Kingdom.

-They were yet to discover that God was going to unveil greater revelation of the mystical Body of Christ and our heavenly inheritance.. through the apostle Paul.
+They were yet to discover that God was going to unveil greater revelation of the mystical Body of Christ and our heavenly inheritance through the apostle Paul.
 They were yet to discover that we were to be engaged in a spiritual warfare that was to be fought in the heavenly realm in the power of the resurrected Christ.

-They were yet to discover that the nation of Israel was to be set aside for a season - in order for God's plans and purposes to be brought to full and final completion through the Church, which is the His body.
-They were yet to discover that many of them would be used by God to author the sacred text of scripture and reveal to those who were to come after, that in these last days, God has spoken to mankind through His Son.
+They were yet to discover that the nation of Israel was to be set aside for a season, in order for God's plans and purposes to be brought to full and final completion through the Church, which is His Body.
+They were yet to discover that many of them would be used by God to author the sacred text of Scripture, revealing to those who were to come after, that in these last days, God has spoken to mankind through His Son.

 Heavenly Father, thank You for the Word of God and the truth that it contains.
-Thank You for sending the Holy Spirit to indwell all that have trusted in Christ for Salvation and for the promise that He will guide us into all truth.
-Help us to be diligent students of Your Word with a teachable spirit and a desire for the truth.
-We thank You that Your promises to Israel still stand and that one day they will be settled in their land in peace and safety.
-Give their leaders the wisdom in these difficult days, when all the world seem to be turning their back on Your chosen people.. and hasten the day when the kingdom will at last be set up to Your praise and glory, this we ask in Jesus name, AMEN.
+Thank You for sending the Holy Spirit to indwell all who have trusted in Christ for salvation and for the promise that He will guide us into all truth.
+Help me to be a diligent student of Your Word, with a teachable spirit and a desire for the truth.
+Thank You that Your promises to Israel still stand and that one day they will all be fulfilled.
+Give their leaders wisdom in these difficult days, when all the people of the world seem to be turning their back on Your chosen people.
+Hasten the day when Your kingdom will at last be set up, to Your praise and glory.
+In Jesus' name, AMEN.